HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Known Issues

 \subsection{Missing Data}

 Due to computational load, certain data streams may have periodic dropouts.
 The \texttt{stats} directory contains some info on when and how often these occur, and overall statistics are given in Table~\ref{tab:coverage}.
-The missing data is particularly exacerbated for the Myo signal.
-Due to an initialization failure, the Myo data is unavailable for certain participants.
-In these cases, the text files are present for ease of access but contain no data.
-Finally, due to permissions restrictions, the ZED video capture is only available for certain participants.
-Within those participants, some initialization failure means that videos of certain trials are occasionally missing.
+The missing data are particularly exacerbated for the Myo signal due to the data recording software failing to start.
+Finally, due to permissions restrictions, unedited ZED video capture is available for 10 participants, de-identified video (video with faces blurred) is available for 13 participants, and video for 1 participant is unavailable for release.
+Within the released participants, some initialization failure means that videos of certain trials are occasionally missing.